toolleeo/cli-apps/README.md

 * [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool.
 * [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
 * [cli-tools-info](https://github.com/Lilja/cli-info) - An overview of your CLI tools, if they are installed and what version they are on.
+* [getghrel](https://github.com/kavishgr/getghrel) - A user-friendly command-line tool that fetches and installs the latest release assets from Github for MacOS and Linux; it automatically detects your operating system and architecture, downloads the relevant binary, and unpacks it, ensuring a hassle-free experience.
 * [JAPM](https://github.com/TheAlexDev23/japm) - A package manager that uses curses to provide a friendly UI
 * [nala](https://gitlab.com/volian/nala) - apt package manager front-end with cleaner interface.
 * [pypi-command-line](https://github.com/wasi-master/pypi-command-line) - A powerful, colorful, beautiful command-line-interface for pypi.org.